Apple Pencil won’t charge? – 7 Solutions for both (1st and 2nd Gen)

 Remove the iPad’s Charging Cable

-4. Update the OS of the iPad (Especially for Beta users)
+4. Update the iPad OS (Especially for Beta Users)

-2. Navigate to General Software Update Install the update if it is available.
+2. Go to General > Software Update > Install any update that is available.

 Open Software Update in the General Tab of the iPad